SoFi Invest vs. Stash

 Beginners: A robo account at either firm is a good choice; SoFi is slightly better due to

-free access to human financial planners.
+access to credentialed financial planners.

 Stock and ETF Trading: Neither Stash nor SoFi Invest is ideal for active trading.

-Webull is a better option.
+Charles Schwab is a better option.

 Mutual Funds: SoFi Invest has a limited selection of mutual funds.